poppinss/chokidar-ts/README.md

 We will emit `add`, `change` or `unlink` event, so that you (the module consumer) can use and decide what to do on that event.
 For example: If filePath is `.env`, then restart the Node.js server.

 By using this flow, you will always have one watcher in your entire project, that will process the Typescript files, restart the Node.js server or copy files to build folder.

+## Watcher

+The Watch is similar to the LSP watcher, but instead of compiling files using the Typescript compiler, it will just emit the events.

+This is helpful when you are running your application using a module like [ts-node](https://npm.im/ts-node) or [@adonisjs/require-ts](https://npm.im/@adonisjs/require-ts) but want the watcher to restart the HTTP server on file change.

+Instead of using a standard file watcher.
+The watcher class uses Typescript config to decide which files to watch or ignore.

 ## Customer Transformers